ponder-lab/Optimize-Java-8-Streams-Refactoring/README.md

 Explicit entry points may be marked using the appropriate annotation found in the corresponding [annotation library][annotations].

 Explicit entry points can also be marked using importing entry points from a txt file.
 Each time we run the tool, a txt file named "entry_points.txt" is generated and contained in the current directory of workspace.
 Then,  before next time we run tool to evaluate the same project, move or copy "entry_points.txt" into project directory or workspace directory of the project.
-While evaluating the project, the tool will ignore the explicit entry points which are added manually and regonize the explicit entry points through the file automatically.
+While evaluating the project, the tool will ignore the explicit entry points which are added manually and recognize the explicit entry points through the file automatically.

 ### Limitations